Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 When you **consult your instincts about what to do next**, roll +Weird:

--   On a 10 or more, the Keeper will tell where you should go.
+-   On a 10 or more, [[the Keeper]] will tell where you should go.
 Wherever that is, it will be important.
-You get +1 ongoing on the way to this place.
+You get +1 [[ongoing]] on the way to this place.

--   On a 7-9, the Keeper will tell you a general direction to go.
-Take +1 forward as you explore that.
+-   On a 7-9, [[the Keeper]] will tell you a general direction to go.
+Take +1 [[forward]] as you explore that.

 -   On a miss, your instincts lead you into danger.

 **Advanced Trust Your Gut .** If you advance your **trust your gut** move, add this:

--   On a 12 or more, in addition to the usual 10+ result, the Keeper will tell you about one important thing you should investigate further.
+-   On a 12 or more, in addition to the usual 10+ result, [[the Keeper]] will tell you about one important thing you should investigate further.

 Your gut feelings will point you somewhere important, but they do not care about your conscious concerns.
 To your gut, the current mystery is just one important thing amongst many.

 When you **fling something with your mind**, roll +Weird:

 -   On a 10 or more, you move it.
-Choose two options and mark 1-harm.
+Choose two options and mark 1-[[harm]].

 -   On a 7-9, you move it but it hurts.
-Choose one option and mark 2-harm.
+Choose one option and mark 2-[[harm]].

 -   On a miss, something goes horribly wrong.